kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

       //...omitted
      }

-Next the 4-node is "split" into two 2-nodes: one to hold the smallest key of node4, the other the largest.
-The smaller 2-node is simply pnode downsized to a 2-node by Node23::convertTo2Node(Node4&&)
+Next the 4-node is "split" into two 2-nodes: the smaller 2-node contains the smallest key of node4, the larger 2-node the largest.
+The smaller 2-node is simply pnode downsized from a 3-node to a 2-node by ``Node23::convertTo2Node(Node4&&)``

      p3node->convertTo2Node(node4);

-convertTo2Node also connects the two left most children of node4 as the left and right children of the downsized p3node.
-The other larger 2-node is allocated on the heap.
+The convertTo2Node methods also connects the two left most children of node4 as the left and right children of the downsized pnode.
+The other larger

-    std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};
+2-node is allocated on the heap.
 Its two children are the two right most children of node4.
 Next, split tests if

+    std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};

       if (p3node == root.get()) {